nextauthjs/next-auth/packages/docs/docs/faq.md

 NextAuth.js is designed for use with Next.js and Serverless.

-If you are using a different framework for you website, you can create a website that handles sign in with Next.js and then access those sessions on a website that does not use Next.js as long as the websites are on the same domain.
+If you are using a different framework for your website, you can create a website that handles sign in with Next.js and then access those sessions on a website that does not use Next.js as long as the websites are on the same domain.

 If you use NextAuth.js on a website with a different subdomain then the rest of your website (e.g. `auth.example.com` vs `www.example.com`) you will need to set a custom cookie domain policy for the Session Token cookie.
 (See also: [Cookies](/configuration/options#cookies))